citusdata/podyn/README.md

 When `--schema` is specified, tables will be created in PostgreSQL as described in the *Schema conversion rules* section.
 When the `--data` argument is specified, all the data in the DynamoDB table is scanned in batches.
 Before a batch is sent to postgres, any fields that did not appear in the existing schema are added as new columns.
 After the new columns are added, `COPY` is used to load the batch into postgres.

-## Replicate changes from DynamoDB
+## Stream changes from DynamoDB

-After the command completes, you can continuously stream changes using:
+After the initial data load, you can continuously stream changes using:

 ```
 java -jar target/dynamodb-to-postgres-1.0.jar --postgres-jdbc-url jdbc:postgresql://host:5432/postgres?sslmode=require&user=citus&password=pw --changes --citus